ajnunna-systems/ajnunna-public-docs/20250723-operators-streaming-insights-2025.md

 ## The Knowledge Crisis: Why You Feel Lost

+> 📎 **Forgotten Lessons:**
+> Some ops veterans shared stories about infrastructure failures and CDN bottlenecks that are no longer part of the daily conversation.
+But those pain points didn’t disappear—they got automated away.
+The problem?
+That knowledge left with them.
+When a new team builds without that context, old failures reappear in new form.

 The industry has a fundamental knowledge problem, and it's not your fault:

 ### Documentation That Doesn't Help